Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-46-hellfall.md

 **Date Point: 15y6m1d AV**
 **HMS** ***Sharman*** **(HMNB Folctha), Cimbrean, The Far Reaches**

-***Air Engineering Technician Jack “TWO-SEVENTY” Tisdale***
+***Air Engineering Technician Jack "TWO-SEVENTY" Tisdale***

-“Y’know, I’m actually kinda impressed.
-You took that hit like a *champ.”*
+"Y’know, I’m actually kinda impressed.
+You took that hit like a *champ."*

-“Mm.”
+"Mm."
 Jack massaged his jaw again and refrained from commenting on the lingering taste of blood or his worry that one of his molars might be kinda loose now.
 He’d come to see Cook as a skinny, malnourished, weakened ghost of a man, but manic energy had lent his fist some serious force.

 The fact that he’d just borne the blow with a grunt and wrestled the flailing explorer back down onto his bed until somebody sedated him had definitely won him some more points in Miller’s book, he could tell.